 Learn more about what to do after a bad home survey report here.

 It will help you make an informed decision on whether you want to continue with the buying process and seek quotes on the cost of repairs.
-The survey could be used as evidence to help you renegotiate the price and factor in the cost of putting things right.
+Repair costs can be a significant factor in deciding whether to proceed with the purchase, as unexpected expenses may arise.
+Survey costs can also vary depending on the type and complexity of the survey required, so it is important to consider these when budgeting.
+The survey could be used as evidence to help you renegotiate the price and factor in the cost of putting things right, keeping in mind that both repair and survey costs may vary depending on the extent of the issues uncovered.

 Find out more about HomeBuyer Surveys